AppDev-Ascend/FinalProject_CLI/README.md

 # FinalProject-CLI
-A repository for the CLI version of the final project.
-Used for testing the ChatGPT API
+A Command Line Interface (CLI) version of the assessment generator to make the interaction easier with the ChatGPT API during the testing of prompts.

 # Setup
 1. Setup your ChatGPT API Key